vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Fertility goddess, Mathurā Gaṅgā, Ahicchatra 27

-The hand gesture in this panel recalls images of goddesses of life and natural fertility holding a vase or pot with amr.ta, the elixir of life, such as, for instance, the maiden on the st¯upa railing found in Bh¯uteśvara, or the terracotta image of Gaṅgā found in Ahicchatra (Plates 147, 148).
-This p¯urṇakalaśa carried in the raised palm of the hand symbolizes vitality and natural growth.
+The hand gesture in this panel recalls images of goddesses of life and natural fertility holding a vase or pot with amr.ta, the elixir of life, such as, for instance, the maiden on the stūpa railing found in Bhūteśvara, or the terracotta image of Gaṅgā found in Ahicchatra (Plates 147, 148).
+This pūrṇakalaśa carried in the raised palm of the hand symbolizes vitality and natural growth.
 And although the Devadāruvana myth is all about life, growth and natural reproduction, depictions of this myth in which Siva carries a vase are not known to us. ´ 28

-Another terracotta piece found in Ahicchatra may be considered in this con nectioṇIt has been described by Agrawala and Banerjea as a panel depicting a Siva Daks ´ .in. ām¯urti (Plate 149), 29 an identification that is, however, unten able in our understanding of a Daks.in. ām¯urti (Bakker 2004c).
+Another terracotta piece found in Ahicchatra may be considered in this con nectioṇIt has been described by Agrawala and Banerjea as a panel depicting a Siva Daks ´ .in. āmūrti (Plate 149), 29 an identification that is, however, unten able in our understanding of a Daks.in. āmūrti (Bakker 2004c).
 This panel shows

 27 Photo courtesy National Museum New Delhi. http://www.nationalmuseumindia.gov. in/prodCollections.asp?pid=24&id=2&lk=dp2 (accessed 17-5-2016).